Control knowledge behavior in your digital bot flow

 • Analytics > Knowledge Aggregate > All permission

-Add knowledge to your bot flows or digital bot flows to create FAQ-style bots.
-To add knowledge, create a knowledge base in the knowledge workbench and then link it to your bot flow.
-You can also use an existing knowledge base with a bot flow in Architect or open the knowledge workbench from Architect and then create and build a new knowledge base.
+Add knowledge to your digital bot flows to create FAQ-style bots.
+To add knowledge, create a knowledge base in the knowledge workbench and then link it to your digital bot flow.
+You can also use an existing knowledge base with a digital bot flow in Architect or open the knowledge workbench from Architect and then create and build a new knowledge base.
 Find the Knowledge section from the Architect’s Natural Language Understanding menu.

-This article describes examples and recommended practices to control how the knowledge behavior occurs from start to finish in your bot flow.
-For more information about how to create question and answer pairs, and to add knowledge to your bot flow, see Add knowledge to your bot flow.
+This article describes examples and recommended practices to control how the knowledge behavior occurs from start to finish in your digital bot flow.
+For more information about how to create question and answer pairs, and to add knowledge to your digital bot flow, see Add knowledge to your bot flow.

 Overview